arturryzhikh/SkyengApiDemo/README.md

 # SkyengApiDemo

-SkyengApiDemo is an app that allows people to search words and phrases and get their meanings in english and russian The goal of this project was to learn how to use MVVM design pattern with table view representation
+SkyengApiDemo is an app that allows people to search words and phrases and get their meanings in english and russian.

+The goal of this project was to learn how to use MVVM, Memento, Singleton, Builder, Generics, Protocol oriented programming.
+App uses UIKit for view layer.

 ## Features
 Supports search in english and russian\
 Get all the meanings of the words\
 Group meanings by words\
-Get sound , memo image and details info of meaning\
+Get sound , memo image and details of meaning\
 Save words for offline learning\
 Supports light and dark themes\
 ## Prerequisites